Bethersden Primary School

 • recognise the per cent symbol (%) and understand that per cent relates to ‘number of parts per hundred’, and write a percentage as a fraction with denominator 100 as a decimal fraction

-Year 6 will explore decimals, percentages and ratios, so that by the end of these topics, they should be able to:
+Year 6 will explore topics on 'Algebra' and 'Measurement' , so that by the end of these topics, they should be able to:

 During these sessions, the children will be supported to solve a range of question types, including arithmetic and reasoning, in preparation for the Year 6 SATs.
 They will be encouraged to use a range of manipulatives during these sessions, as well as to use mathematical language to explain their answers.